 Lake Temagami – numerous sites indicated on the Friends of Temagami map.
 Jeff’s Temagami maps also indicate the various sites.

 Little Missinaibi Lake – map with four sites here.
 The Chrismar map Missinaibi 1 indicates the location of the sites as does Hap Wilson’s canoe tripper’s guide to the Missinaibi River.
 See my post The Pictographs of Little Missinaibi Lake for an in-depth look with maps and references to Selwyn Dewdney’s late 1950’s and Thor Conway’s mid-1980’s work on the sites.
-A planned visit in mid-June 2017 visit resulted in lots of photos.
+A visit by my brother and I in mid-June 2017 visit resulted in lots of photos.
 While the Grave Bay site remains unconfirmed, thanks to directions given to me by a reader of this post we did see another minor site on the way to Eagle Island from Grave Bay.
 The above post has all the details.

 Mattawa River (Porte de l”enfer) – cave site with exposed hematite veins.

 Mica Bay (south of Agawa)

 Serpent River – mouth of.
 Not a pictograph site but two horned serpent figures created by scratching away the black lichen.
 First reported in 1800 by fur trader Daniel Harmon.
-See Thor Conway article here in Arch Notes 1985 (Match/April issue).
+See Thor Conway article here in Arch Notes 1985 (March/April issue).